Home > Cooling > Cooling Buyer's Guide

 How we selected the products

 Our process for selecting the best CPU cooler for the Core i9 14900K and KS is both careful and comprehensive.
-Ultimately, we’ve drawn on our very own review of the i9 14900K, the capabilities of the faster 14900KS, as well as weighing in on other publicly available benchmarks, to ensure we have a clear understanding of how different coolers perform alongside this processor.
+Ultimately, we’ve drawn on our own review of the i9 14900K, the capabilities of the faster 14900KS, and other publicly available benchmarks to ensure we have a clear understanding of how different coolers perform alongside this processor.

 While choosing our top picks for the best cooler for an i9 14900K or KS, we focused on a few key aspects and their ability to get the most out of Intel’s high-end CPU.
 In particular, budget, cooling capability – especially when tapping into the i9-14900K’s 6GHz overclocking potential (6.2GHz for the KS), noise levels, and build quality all played a part.
 To a lesser extent, desirable but non-essential features, such as RGB lighting, were taken into account.